Crypsis

 In ecology, crypsis is the ability of an animal or a plant to avoid observation or detection by other animals.
-It may be a predation strategy or an antipredator adaptation.
+It may be part of a predation strategy or an antipredator adaptation.
 Methods include camouflage, nocturnality, subterranean lifestyle and mimicry.
 Crypsis can involve visual, olfactory (with pheromones) or auditory concealment.
-When it is visual, the term cryptic coloration, effectively a synonym for animal camouflage, is sometimes used, but many different methods of camouflage are employed by animals or plants.
+When it is visual, the term cryptic coloration, effectively a synonym for animal camouflage, is sometimes used, but many different methods of camouflage are employed in nature.

 Overview

-There is a strong evolutionary pressure for animals to blend into their environment or conceal their shape, for prey animals to avoid predators and for predators to be able to avoid detection by prey.
-Exceptions include large herbivores without natural enemies, brilliantly colored birds that rely on flight to escape predators, and venomous or otherwise powerfully armed animals with warning coloration.
-Cryptic animals include the tawny frogmouth (feather patterning resembles bark), the tuatara (hides in burrows all day; nocturnal), some jellyfish (transparent), the leafy sea dragon, and the flounder (covers itself in sediment).
+There is a strong evolutionary pressure for prey animals to avoid predators through camouflage, and for predators to be able to detect camouflaged prey.
+There can be a self-perpetuating coevolution, in the shape of an evolutionary arms race, between the perceptive abilities of animals attempting to detect the cryptic animal and the cryptic characteristics of the hiding species.

 Methods

 Methods of crypsis include (visual) camouflage, nocturnality, and subterranean lifestyle.
 Camouflage can be achieved by a wide variety of methods, from disruptive coloration to transparency and some forms of mimicry, even in habitats like the open sea where there is no background.

 As a strategy, crypsis is used by predators against prey and by prey against predators.

 Crypsis also applies to eggs and pheromone production.
 Crypsis can in principle involve visual, olfactory, or auditory camouflage.